11 Days/10 Nights (2 Nights in Bari + 1 Nights in Matera + 4 Nights in Lecce + 3 Nights in Masseria)*

 Meals included: breakfast, dinner

 Today we are exploring Altamura a charming town with beautiful palaces and churches such as the imposing Cattedrale dell’Assunta.
 Here, we’ll stop for leisurely lunch.
 Taste the first bakery product in Europe branded “DOP” (a certification that protects the traditional recipe, process, and place of production) the famous Pane di Altamura, prepared with “mother yeast”, ground wheat flower from the Murge area of Puglia, and baked in a wood brick oven.
 It dates back to Medieval times and is often in the shape of a “priest’s hat”.
-We’ll visit an ancient bakery where you’ll see how this traditional bread is made.
+We’ll visit a local bakery where you’ll learn how this traditional bread is made.
 After some free time to stroll around Altamura, we continue our drive to Matera's deep and complex history through the centuries.
 Said to be one of the world’s oldest towns, dating back to pre-historic times Matera is known for its "Sassi", incredible cave dwellings dug into the limestone rock.
 The dramatic landscape surrounding the town as it rises from a deep gorge created by the Gravina river, give Matera an almost surreal atmosphere.
 Enjoy a group dinner, carefully chosen among dozens of local traditional restaurants.

 Meals included: breakfast, dinner